parthkhopkar/slam-project/README.md

 # SLAM Project
 Project on Simultaneous Localization and Mapping (SLAM) which implements Extended Kalman Filter (EKF) SLAM and FastSLAM (Particle based).
 This is based on the [SLAM course by Claus Brenner](https://www.youtube.com/playlist?list=PLpUPoM7Rgzi_7YWn14Va2FODh7LzADBSm) which uses a LEGO robot in a 2000mm X 2000mm arena with 6 landmarks which serve as map features.
-The robot is eqipped with a LIDAR sensor to generate scan data.
+The robot is equipped with a LIDAR sensor to generate scan data.

 ## Requirements
 1. Python 3